Contact New Castle’s Insect & Pest Control Experts

 Why do I have a millipede problem?

-Millipedes do not typically prefer living in homes over living out in nature, as homes don’t supply them with the damp and deteriorating vegetation they feed on.
-However, if conditions outside are unsuitable for their survival, millipedes may be pushed to find shelter within the walls of your home.
+Millipedes do not typically prefer living in homes over living out in nature, as homes don’t supply them with the damp and deteriorating vegetation in which they thrive.
+However, if conditions outside are unsuitable for their survival, millipedes may be pushed to find shelter within your property’s walls.
 Once they are inside, if your home has potted plants, a plentiful supply of dead insects, and areas that are warm and moist, millipedes may decide to stick around.

 Where are millipedes commonly found?

-Most commonly, millipedes can be found infesting areas that are warm and moist.
+Millipedes are found in warm and moist areas.
 When living outside, millipedes are primarily found living in the moist soil beneath leaf litter or mulch.
 Inside homes, damp, secluded areas such as basements, crawl spaces, and storage areas often provide invading millipedes with the conditions they need to survive.

 How do I get rid of millipedes?